Remember to Update Your Entity Profile

 Your ACEMAPP entity profile provides information and announcements for anyone who navigates to the page, including schools, sites, students, and faculty members.
 We recommend reviewing this information at least annually for accuracy.

-Please see our help desk guide at acemapp.org/kb/369 for instructions on viewing and updating your entity profile.
+Please see our help desk guide at support.acemapp.org/kb/369 for instructions on viewing and updating your entity profile.

 What kind of information should I keep on this page?